-- 1. The intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) shall be identified as a gateway to the city of Lawrence as the area urbanizes. - 2.
-The intersection of K-10 Highway/South Lawrence Trafficway and W. 6th Street/US-40 shall be identified as a gateway to the City of Lawrence as the area urbanizes. - 2.3.
-Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing corridor. - 3.4.
-Gateway treatments shall be a priority in development and redevelopment of the area around the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) and shall reflect the goals and policies stated in Horizon 2020. - 4.5.
+- 1. Development shall enhance the gateway at the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) by creating an aesthetically pleasing - 2.
+Gateway treatments shall be a priority in development and redevelopment of the area around the intersection of I-70/K-10 Highway/N 1800 Road (Farmer's Turnpike) and shall reflect the goals and policies stated in Horizon 2020. - 3.
 Aesthetically pleasing landscaped entryways should be required.
-Both public and private property owners are responsible for achieving and maintaining this aesthetically pleasing landscaping. - 5.6.
-Gateway development should include amenities that support tourism.
-Elements such as way finding signs, informational signs noting the history of the area, and a tourist information booth are strongly encouraged to be incorporated as amenities.
+Both public and private property owners are responsible for achieving and maintaining this aesthetically pleasing landscaping.